weecology/lab-manual/WEecology:-Lab-Meeting.md

 * Machine learning
 * Writing
 * How to work on manuscripts as a collaborator
-* Presenting (giving talks)
 * What is this Open Science business anyway?
 * How do I organize conferences / symposia?
 * Networking (not the computer-y kind)
 * Establishing your "brand" (CV, resume, website, etc.)
 * software development for research (e.g. R packages)
-* using rstudio on serenity
-* Creating website through GitHub